ebay managed payments

 What is eBay Managed Payment?

-With eBay managed payments, you no longer need to worry about a PayPal account as eBay manages your payments.
-This system also provides shoppers various payment options on eBay, including Apple Pay.
+With eBay managed payments, you no longer need to worry about a PayPal account to get paid on eBay as eBay manages your payments.
+This system also provides shoppers with various payment options on eBay, including Apple Pay.

-eBay managed payments allow you to choose the frequency of receiving your funds after making a sale, whether daily, weekly, or as funds become available.
-Payouts are created on weekdays within two business days.
+eBay allow you to choose the frequency of receiving your funds after making a sale, whether daily, weekly, or as funds become available. eBay payouts are created on weekdays within two business days.

 Since its introduction in 2018, eBay managed payments have become integral to the platform’s payment system after parting with PayPal.
 Getting paid is simplified as funds are sent directly to your account.
 Additionally, managing your finances and fees becomes smoother with the streamlined approach of payments managed by eBay.